larrylehan/larrylehan.github.io/_pages/Talks.md

 Jun. **[Invited talk at Institute of Mathematical and Statistical Innovation]** Chicago, IL.
 Targeted Data Fusion for Causal Survival Analysis.

+Jun. **[Invited talk at ICSA Applied Statistics Symposium]** Arlington, VA.
+Targeted Data Fusion for Causal Survival Analysis.

+May. **[Invited talk at ACIC]** Salt Lake City, UT.
+On the Role of Surrogates in Conformal Inference of Individual Causal Effects.

 Apr. **[Invited talk at Duke Industry Statistics Symposium]** Durham, NC.
 FACTOR: Fairness-Aligned Conformal Transport for Optimal Regions.